23 Books That Will Change Your Life

 The mantra “I am willing” from this book and everything he said about it was the kick up the butt I needed to commit to working out, taking care of myself and focusing on the things I want in my life.

-I really love the Audible version of Unf*ck Yourself.
+We love the Audible version of Unf*ck Yourself.

 There is something about the Scottish accent that made this book even more powerful than others when listened to.